 **Note to self – TAKE TIME TO WRITE!! – Don’t make time to write, it’s not the same…

 It’s been slow going this week.
 Getting started has been a challenge for me with lots of distractions and an unclear vision in my mind of what’s next.
-I wrote 500 words to kick off chapter 4 and begin my protagonists’ journey through the chapter, but I’ve faltered there.
+I wrote 500 words to kick off chapter four and begin my protagonists’ journey through the chapter but I’ve faltered there.
 This chapter is an introspective chapter for my protagonist, for me to capture this I need to have clear symbolism and connecting elements travelling through the undercurrent of my writing to bring it all together.
 What the chapter ‘needs’ though I really can’t determine until I get into the writing; I have to get writing.
 The clear vision that carried me through chapter three though isn’t available to me for this chapter; chapter three was more directly based on a folklore tale whereas with chapter four I’m using very little of that approach.

-Chapter four only gives a nod to the folklore tale leaving me to navigate the tale and integrate my own writing in as I go.
+Chapter four only gives a nod to the folklore tale leaving me to navigate the narrative and integrate my own writing in as I go.
 Along with this I’ve also written over 5000 words in previous writing bouts towards this section, so I’m reading and sifting and cataloguing in my mind what to do, where to put parts and how to proceed.

 Sections that I have written for this chapter previously could be used in chapter seven which in some respects is the inverse of chapter four and the protagonists’ journey through it.
 Thinking about this takes my mind away from chapter four scattering my attention across the novel, its chapters, where I am at, where I’m heading, then again, I circle back in my mind to thinking – get writing!
 This all leaves me experiencing a state of confusion which my natural response to is avoidance, but I’m onto this fact and side-stepping avoidance as best I can because I have proved to myself so far that I respond well to time to think in a deliberate way about how to next proceed.
 With this in mind when I feel the fuzzy edges of confusion creeping in, I make a list of tasks – my current list is: